Skip to main content

 ORM Support: Prisma and Drizzle

-Modern ORMs support both databases, but the experience is not identical.
+Modern ORMs support both databases, but the experience isn't identical.

 Prisma